brainbot-com/clj-iniconfig/README.md

 # iniconfig

-A minimal Clojure library designed to read .ini files compatible with python's py.iniconfig, i.e. it uses the number sign '#' as comment character and allows line continuations.
+A minimal Clojure library designed to read ini files.
+It uses the number sign `#` as comment character and allows multi-line values.

 ## Installation